Fondue has been around us for a very long time.

 1. Fondue Bourguignon: Cooking Meat And Raw Vegetables In Oil

-Fondue Bourguignon requires you to use high heat for its process.
+Fondue Bourguignon requires you to use high heat for the cooking.
+Here are the steps you should follow:

 Caution Needed While Cooking Fondue Bourguignon